Stencyl/stencylpedia/chapter-d/block-spec.md

 help | Displayed in the bottom bar when the mouse hovers over this block. color | Any of these [blue, cyan, green, lime, purple, red, gray, charcoal, yellow] hidden | If `true`, the block will not display in the palette.
-Used in conjunction with **attached-block**
+Used in conjunction with **attached-block** helpURL | If included, this is the url that will be opened by the **View Help** action on the block.<br/>Otherwise, it'll go to the site in the info.txt file.

 **EXAMPLE**